Cultural Plan

 2020-2025 Cultural Plan

-Council endorsed the 2020-2025 Cultural Plan on Sept.
-16, 2019.
-This plan sets priorities for the enhancement of cultural vitality and community spaces, and aligns with the Imagine Kelowna goal of an engaging arts and culture scene.
-Most importantly, this plan sets a course for the creative sector to provide accessible, diverse and inclusive experiences, use resources effectively, leverage opportunities, and be innovative and forward thinking.
-The plan also highlights the value of partnerships and cooperation.
+Council endorsed the 2020-2025 Cultural Plan on September 16, 2019.
+This plan set priorities for the enhancement of cultural vitality and community spaces, and aligned with the Imagine Kelowna goal of an engaging arts and culture scene.
+Most importantly, this plan set a course for the creative sector to provide accessible, diverse and inclusive experiences, use resources effectively, leverage opportunities, and be innovative and forward thinking.
+The plan also highlighted the value of partnerships and cooperation.

 Cultural Plan Progress Report Card